Atrial Fibrillation

 Introduction

-AF can be asymtomatic, or it can be serious.
-Rapid ventricular rates can decrease cardiac output, leading to presyncope, fatigue, and poor function.
-Severe symptoms include angina, syncope, and dyspnea.
 Atrial thrombi often form, particularly in the left atrial appendage, posing risk for emobolus and infarction, most ominously in the brain as a stroke.
-Up to 15% of strokes are caused by AF, which leads to a 3-5 fold increase in stroke.
+Up to 15% of strokes are caused by AF, which leads to a 3-5 fold increase in stroke (ref).
 Lastly, in patients with electrical conductance problems, AF can lead to a rapid ventricular tachycardia that can end in ventricular fibrillation and death.
 Mortality doubles in age-matched people.

 AF is extremely common; over 20% of people over 40 will develop it.
 AF affects 5% of people over 70, 10% of people over 80%.

-The Case of Tony Liu
+The Case of Tony L

 Tony is a 86 year-old man who comes to you with palpitations that have been present for 2 days.
 He is otherwise asymptomatic.
 You check his pulse, and his rate is 134 and irregular.